Sunday Concert Series

 June 22 – New Works for Marimba Based on Literature *

 Dr. Josh Graham, a percussionist praised as “beguiling” by the Chicago Tribune, will perform several recently commissioned works for solo marimba.
-The pieces, for him by composers including Katherine Pukinskis, Griffin Candey, and Michael Conrad, draw their inspiration from works of literature, including Ernest Hemingway’s “The Nick Adams Stories,” the poetry of Iowan James Hearst, and Psalm 139.
+The pieces, by composers Katherine Pukinskis, Griffin Candey, and Michael Conrad, draw their inspiration from works of literature, including Ernest Hemingway’s “The Nick Adams Stories,” the poetry of Iowan James Hearst, and Psalm 139.
 The performance will include readings of the works that have inspired them.

 *The Sunday Concert Series is sponsored in part by the St. Charles Public Library Foundation.